 Unlike other Customer Relationship Management (CRM) applications, Salesforce Release updates are mandatory.
 About three months before they are pushed to a production environment, they’re released to a sandbox environment where it is tested for critical errors.

-So what can you do to ensure that your Salesforce Spring Release is tested on time?
+So what can you do to ensure that your Salesforce Summer '23 Release is tested on time?

-In this post, we’ll be outlining the challenges that come with testing Salesforce Releases manually and with test automation, and what solutions exist that don’t require heavy maintenance or expensive developer resources.
+In this post, we’ll be outlining the challenges that come with testing Salesforce Releases manually and with test automation, and the solutions that don’t require heavy maintenance or expensive developer resources.

 What’s preventing you from testing Salesforce Releases on time?